Le Petit Smith Haut-Lafitte Pessac-Léognan rouge 2022 - Second vin BIO

 Palate

-Crisp, with a full-bodied attack and a distinct, robust character.
-This is quickly followed by notes of pepper and spices that enhance its freshness and structure.
-A beautiful, well-defined tannic structure, both refined and fresh.
+Crisp, with a full-bodied attack and a distinct, rich character.
+Notes of pepper and spices soon emerge, enhancing the wine’s freshness and structure.
+A beautiful, precise tannic structure that is both refined and fresh.

 Serve